s-atkinson/twitter-api/README.md

 #### Framework Disadvantages

 - Generic steps are arguably less descriptive in terms of BDD understanding
-- Setup with json payloads in mind (as opposed to xml/pojos)
+- Designed with mostly json payloads in mind (as opposed to xml/pojos)
 - Not feature complete (see 'Further Requirements Needed' section)